minprog/programmeren-1/lectures/05 Data Structures/index.md

     *   With `*x = 42;`, we go to the address pointed to by `x`, and stores the value `42` into that location.

-    *   The final line, though, is buggy since we don’t know what the value of `y` is, since we never set a value for it.
+    *   The final line, though, is buggy since we don't know what the value of `y` is, since we never set a value for it.
 Instead, we can write:

             y = x;
             *y = 13;